dweng0/doccadefinitions/README.md

 npm install
 ```

-If you don't have installed you will need to install it globally
+If you don't have typescript installed you will need to install it globally

 ```shell
 npm install -g